Policemen shot, wounded near New Caledonia nickel mine

 Police had since restored order and were maintaining a large security presence in the area, she said.

-Southern New Caledonia has been the center of violence since Saturday when rioters torched vehicles and buildings near the controversial mine, causing more than $20 million worth of damage, according to Vale’s estimates.
+Southern New Caledonia has been the centre of violence since Saturday when rioters torched vehicles and buildings near the controversial mine, causing more than $20 million worth of damage, according to Vale’s estimates.

 Protesters have been frustrated by the lack of response from indigenous Kanak chiefs to the chemical spill.